delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Overview.md

 Manifest is where the plugin describes itself to the Delphix Engine.
 What is the plugin called?
 What version of the plugin is being used?
 What type(s) of environments does the plugin work with?
 What features does the plugin offer?...

 ### Operations/Code
 The plugin will need to provide operations.
-These are Python functions, each of which implement one small piece of functionality.
+These are Python functions, each of which implements one small piece of functionality.
 This is how the plugin customizes Delphix behavior to work with the kind of dataset you’re building the plugin for.
 One operation will handle setting up a newly-configured virtual dataset.
 Another will handle copying data from a source environment, and so on.

 Later we’ll provide examples for our first plugin.
-See [Plugin Operations](../References/Plugin_Operations.md) for full details on the operations that are available, which are required, what each one is required to do.
-Also see <link to advanced> for a more full-featured example with more operations.
+See [Plugin Operations](../References/Plugin_Operations.md) for full details on the operations that are available, which are required, and what each one is required to do.

 ### Datatype Definitions
 As part of normal operations, plugins need to generate and access certain pieces of information in order to do their job.
 For example, plugins that work with Postgres might need to know which port number to connect to, or which credentials to use.